To most independent filmmakers, the topic of film financing can seem intimidating at best.

 And no matter how complicated film financing gets, that simple principle always remains true.
 Even for blockbusters.

-Next time you’re thinking about film financing, reach out to a Wrapbook specialist to talk abou the insurance and payroll hurdles you have to clear.
+Next time you’re thinking about film financing, reach out to a Wrapbook specialist to chat through any questions you might have about the potential insurance and payroll hurdles you'll have to clear.